gurkaransahni99/Travel-Pooling/README.md

 # Travel-Pooling
-Easy and efficient way for people travelling towards same destination to pool
+Easy and efficient way for travel pooling.